Discover more about our international conservation grants from 2014-2017.

 Pakistan: Enabling mountain women for Snow Leopard conservation

-Zoos Victoria’s grant supported the conservation of Snow Leopards and other predators of the Chitwan Valley in Pakistan.
+Zoos Victoria’s grant supported the conservation of Snow Leopards and other predators of the Chitral Valley in Pakistan.
 These species were often persecuted in retribution for killing community livestock.
 The Snow Leopard Foundation chose to protect local predators by building predator proof corals for livestock and through a livestock vaccination and grazing program, helped to increase Snow Leopard’s natural prey items.
 The Foundation also developed alternative livelihood programs for women particularly in villages with a high number of conflict incidents with Snow Leopard helping to increase tolerance of the Snow Leopards and reduce retribution killings.
 The project also focused on conservation education in local schools and the broader community.

 Madagascar: Safeguarding lemur habitat